kubernetes/cloud-provider-vsphere/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md

 * `insecure-flag` should be set to true to use self-signed certificate for login
 * `VirtualCenter` section is defined to hold property of vcenter.
 IP address and FQDN should be specified here.
-* `user` is the vCenter username for vSphere Cloud Provider.
-* `password` is the password for vCenter user specified with user.
+* `secret-name` holds the credential(s) for a single or list of vCenter Servers.
+* `secret-namespace` is set to the namespace where the secret has been created.
 * `port` is the vCenter Server Port.
 The default is 443 if not specified.
 * `datacenters` should be the list of all comma separated datacenters where kubernetes node VMs are present.
-* `public-network` should be set to the network switch name for publicly accessible network interface on node VMs.

 Create the configmap by running the following command: